jayvishaalj/Netflix-Clone-ReactJs/README.md

 @ author : Jay Vishaal J

 ## Todo
-- [ ] Navbar shadow and slow start
+- [x] Navbar shadow and slow start

-- [ ]  On Click play Trailer display the traile
+- [x] On Click play Trailer display the traile
+- [ ] Deploy it on Firebase Hosting
 - [ ] On Click of movie display details then play trailer